Published May 24th 2019

 “If Savidge acts as if he could get away with anything, that’s because he probably did.
 A rum old blast from a wonderfully ridiculous past while the fun lasts, liable to induce knowing chuckles of fond nostalgia and despair alike in the decade’s fellow survivors.” – Record Collector

 “Lunch with the Wild Frontiers is an exhilarating and hilarious expose of the scene, recounted in a gloriously gossipy style with a vibrancy that sees it begging to be adapted for the screen, an addictive read which lifts the lid on the stories that hit the headlines as well as a fair few that were deliberately concealed.
 By far the finest book on Britpop to date.” – Classic Pop, 5/5

 “Phill Savidge has packed so many top anecdotes into his memoirs it’ll feel like you were there.” – Daily Mirror

 “This is the tale of the messy, exciting and truly invigorating whirl that created an unparalleled moment in British music.
 It’s also a fascinating and funny step back in time to a world where demo cassettes and weekly music papers ruled Britain.” – Stylist magazine

 “The hilarious and weighty story of the music industry before computers when everything was face to face – an in depth biography of an electrifying era for British pop.” – Louder Than War

-Phill Savidge is a writer and publicist best known for being at the epicentre of the Britpop movement that exploded during the 1990s.
-During this vibrant and exciting period in British music history, Phill and his company, Savage & Best—who represented Suede, Pulp, The Verve, Elastica, and almost every band associated with Britpop—had the kind of fun that is now banned by the Proper Job Authorities.
+Jane Savidge is a writer and publicist best known for being at the epicentre of the Britpop movement that exploded during the 1990s.
+During this vibrant and exciting period in British music history, Jane and her company, Savage & Best—who represented Suede, Pulp, The Verve, Elastica, and almost every band associated with Britpop—had the kind of fun that is now banned by the Proper Job Authorities.